Francesco-Sovrano/In-Context-Symbolic-Regression-KAN/README.md

 ### Quick verification

-Check that the dataset is visible from the repository root:
+From the repository root, check that the variant directory is visible:

 ```bash
 ls symbolic_kan/datasets/Feynman_with_units | head
 ```

-You should see filenames such as `I.10.7`, `I.12.1`, and similar equation identifiers.
+You should see equation identifiers such as `I.10.7`, `I.12.1`, and similar filenames.

 ### Optional variants